 Do you get into lunch ruts?
 I do.
 I’ll spend a week having the same thing every day, from salad or smoothies to soup (maybe a vegan laksa) or a sandwich.
 I also quite often whip up my beloved Spanish beans in just 15 minutes or eat it as leftovers.
 My usual sandwich filling is hummus and grated carrot, but again, I get into a food rut with that.

-Lately I’ve been loving vegan tuna sandwiches.
+Lately I’ve been loving vegan tuna sandwiches (aka vegan tuna salad sandwiches).
 I know, it sounds rather bizarre, but mashed chickpeas/garbanzo beans make a fantastic base for flavourings and give the sandwich a filling density.
 Trust me.

 Sure, it’s not going to be exactly like tuna.
 But it has a lovely umami flavour and thick texture that’s delicious in sandwiches.
 You can add crumbled nori seaweed for a ‘fishy’ taste, or leave it out and let the red onions and capers add the deeper flavour.